johnmasonyxe/files/AC.md

 - test view components
 - stretch - programatically test lib components to ensure they handle malicious input

-- tests for api not required
++ tests for api not required

 ## the api
 + can use api server, fake api, mock api, external service
 + simulate functionality while running application
-todo: figure out if what i have done is adequate, i'm mocking 'storing' a file on the back end and passing back metadata about that file, determine if this is enough
-- store a file
++ store a file

 + be asynchronous when called from the react app
 + have documentation in the readme